QUALIFICATIONS AND CREDENTIALS

 PAYMENTS AND CANCELLATION POLICY:

 Payments: All payments are REFUNDABLE ONLY WITHIN 48h FROM THE PAYMENT DATE.
 Treatments booked through the online booking system are charged in advance.
 Follow up appointments require a £30 deposit to be transferred at the time of booking.
 Payments can be made by cash, card or bank transfer.
 Invoices available upon request.

 Appointment cancellation/amendment: Please contact me at least 5 DAYS before our appointment if you need to reschedule or cancel it.

 Any cancellation happening less than 5 DAYS from the scheduled appointment time will result in the incurrence of a fee of £30 or the loss of the deposit.

-Any cancellation happening less than 24h from the scheduled time, will result in the loss of the full fee.
+Any cancellation happening less than 24h from the scheduled time, will result in the charge of the full fee.

 CORONAVIRUS (COVID-19) UPDATED T&C